-(INSTRUCTION: To withhold authority to vote for any individual nominee strike a line through that nominee's name in the list provided above.)

-2. RATIFICATION OF THE ACTION OF THE BOARD OF DIRECTORS TO AMEND THE CATO CORPORATION 1993 EMPLOYEE STOCK PURCHASE PLAN TO INCREASE THE NUMBER OF SHARES OF THE COMPANY'S CLASS A COMMON STOCK, PAR VALUE \$.03 1/3 PER SHARE, RESERVED FOR ISSUANCE FROM 250,000 TO 500,000;

-3. RATIFICATION OF THE ACTION OF THE BOARD OF DIRECTORS IN SELECTING DELOITTE & TOUCHE LLP AS THE COMPANY'S INDEPENDENT AUDITORS FOR THE FISCAL YEAR ENDING JANUARY 30, 1999; AND

-In their discretion, the Proxies are authorized to vote upon such other business as may properly come before the meeting or any adjournments thereof.

-(PROXY CARD BACK)

-THIS PROXY WHEN PROPERLY EXECUTED WILL BE VOTED IN THE MANNER DIRECTED HEREIN BY THE UNDERSIGNED STOCKHOLDER.
+1998, and at any and all adjour nds a vote FOR the following ite nments thereof.
+The Board of Directors ms: 1.
+FOR all nominees except as indicated to the contrary WITHHOLD AUTHORITY to vote for all nominees Nominees: Messrs.
+Thomas E A. F. (Pete) Slo .
+Cato, George S. Currin and an ority to vote for any individual nominee inee's name in the list provided above.)
+2. CORPORATION 1993 EMPLOYEE STOC THE BOARD OF DIRECTORS TO AMEND THE CATO K PURCHASE PLAN TO INCREASE THE NUMBER OF A COMMON STOCK, PAR VALUE \$.03 1/3 PER ROM 250,000 TO 500,000; [] FOR [] AGA INST [] ABSTAIN 3.
+THE BOARD OF DIRECTORS IN SELECTING OMPANY'S INDEPENDENT AUDITORS FOR THE 1999; AND [] FOR [] AGA INST [] ABSTAIN 4. es are authorized to vote upon such other before the meeting or any adjournments (PROXY CARD BACK) THIS PROXY WHEN PROPERLY EXECUTED WILL BE VOTED IN THE MANNER DIRECTED HEREIN BY THE UNDERSIGNED STOCKHOLDER.
 IF NO DIRECTION IS MADE, THIS PROXY WILL BE VOTED, "FOR" ALL PROPOSALS AND "FOR" ELECTION OF ALL NOMINEES FOR DIRECTOR.

-DATED:
+DAT ED: ase sign exactly as your name appears